VNA (Veterinary Neuronal Adjustment)

 VNA does not work well if your pet has underlying problems.
 They need to be corrected to get the full advantage of VNA treatment.
 Three common problems that need correcting are:

-- Nutrition- your pet needs to be on a food certified by the Association of American Feed Control Officials (AAFCO).
+- Poor Nutrition- your pet needs to be on a food certified by the Association of American Feed Control Officials (AAFCO).

 - Hypothyroidism can interfere with treatment.
 If your dog has this problem it needs to be supplemented with thyroid hormone.
 In many cases treating this problem with VNA can affect a cure down the road.